osiam/server/README.md

 The parameters are:

-count = will limit the items per page to the given value
+count = will limit the items per page to the given value.
+Default is 100

-startIndex = will define the start index of searching
+startIndex = will define the start index of searching.
+Default is 0

 To paginate through the results increase the startIndex to the next desired position.